-which have the same unit as pressure.
-We can identify that the LHS of Eq.~(\ref{eq:BE2}) is the rate of change pressure with $z$, which is a force per volume.
+which has the same units as pressure.
+Thus, we can identify that the LHS of Eq.~(\ref{eq:BE2}) is the rate of change pressure with $z$, which is a force per volume.
 The first term on the RHS is the friction force density(force times the particle's number density) $F_{1\rightarrow 1}/V$ arising from the classical process of the mass variation of particle $a$, which is demonstrated in the first panel of Fig.\ref{micro}.
-As we will find in Eq.\eqref{motransfe} below, the second term in RHS is the momentum transfer between the particle and bubbles in the collision process.
+As we will find in Eq.\eqref{motransfe} below, the second term in RHS is the momentum density transfer between the particle and bubbles in the collision process.
 As derived in Appendix~\ref{bleq}, the collision term fundamentally represents the product of scattering rates (events per unit time) and distribution functions.
 Through phase space integration, its final form manifests as momentum transfer per unit spacetime volume, equivalent to a force density.
 This term is normally zero as long as the momentum is conserved in the microscopic process~\cite{Cirigliano:2009yt,Konstandin:2014zta, Hindmarsh:2020hop}.

 However, let us consider the scattering process in the presence of the background field.
 Due to the interaction between the particle and the spatial dependence of the background field, the momentum conservation in the multiple particle scattering process is broken.
-For example, the splitting process of the right panel of Fig.\ref{micro}, generate a non-trivial contribution to the last term of Eq.\eqref{eq:BE2}.
+For example, the splitting process shown in the right panel of Fig.\ref{micro}, generates a non-trivial contribution to the last term of Eq.\eqref{eq:BE2}.